prysmaticlabs/documentation/website/docs/install/install-with-script.md

   <p>You can proceed to the next step while Nethermind syncs.</p>
   </TabItem>
   <TabItem value="besu">
-    <p>Install the latest stable release of Besu from the <a href='https://github.com/hyperledger/besu/releases'>Besu releases</a> page.
+    <p>Ensure that the latest 64-bit version of the <a href='https://www.oracle.com/java/technologies/downloads/'>Java JDK</a> is installed.
+Download the latest stable release of Besu from the <a href='https://github.com/hyperledger/besu/releases'>Besu releases</a> page.
+OS-specific instructions are available on Besu's <a href='https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Installation-Options/Install-Binaries/'>binary installation page</a>.
 Run the following command to start your execution node:</p>
     <Tabs groupId="network" defaultValue="mainnet" values={[
         {label: 'Mainnet', value: 'mainnet'},
         {label: 'Testnet', value: 'testnet'}